If you are in a rush and want to skip ahead to our number one choice for best flushable cat litter look no further than World’s Best Cat Litter

 But because of its excellent clumping properties, Clay litter could easily block your toilet and mess the plumbing system.

 In addition, clay litter is usually not recommended for kittens, who may accidentally ingest some litter.

-So, most flushable cat litters are made with natural biodegradable products like wheat, kernel corn, wood products, shredded paper, and walnut.
+So, most flushable cat litters are made with plant–based biodegradable products like wheat, kernel corn, wood products, shredded paper, and walnut.
 These also tend to be safest for kittens, because if ingested they would not create issues in their little stomachs.

 Corn litter is the most common among flushable cat litter products.
 It can either be compressed corn, whole kernel corn, or corn pulp.